Canadian Firearms Registry: Effects on public safety

 The Canadian Association of Chiefs of Police are strongly supportive of the gun registry, claiming that getting rid of the registry will make Canada less safe, and compromise the ability of law enforcement to deal effectively with gun violence.
 However, support for the registry among Chiefs of Police is not unanimous.
 There have also been serious questions raised regarding donations made to the CACP by CGI Group, the corporation behind the registry.
 These donations were partially responsible for the resignation of ethicist Dr. John Jones from the CACP's ethics committee.
 Furthermore, the Canadian Association of Chiefs of Police has been criticized for suppressing opposition to the registry among its own law enforcement officers.
 These allegations have been disputed.

 There is also debate as to whether frontline police officers oppose the registry.
 Opponents of the registry cite an online straw poll to suggest 92% regular officers believe that the registry is ineffective and should be dismantled; that poll, conducted by Cst.
 Randy Kuntz of the Edmonton Police Service, was open to active police members only through an online forum in a popular police-related magazine where respondents were all confirmed Canadian police officers.
 In addition to this, Cst.
 Kuntz solicited input from members of police forces across Canada through various means of advertising to promote awareness of this poll.
 After approximately fourteen months, 2631 Canadian police officers (of about 69,000 total, or 3.8%) responded to this survey.
 Of the 2631 respondents, 2410 voted to scrap the registry.
 Meanwhile, an RCMP report shows 81% of police officers are in favour of the registry.

 A survey in August 2010 revealed that 72 percent of Canadians believe the long-gun registry has done nothing to prevent crime.
 Organizations like the Canadian Taxpayers Federation have circulated petitions to end the registry and have collected tens of thousands of signatures supporting the elimination of the registry.

 In April 2011, a survey was conducted by the Edmonton Police Association.
 Its members voted 81 percent in favour of scrapping the long-gun registry.

 The coming into force of Bill C-19 removes the requirement to register 'non-restricted' firearms.
 All firearms classified as 'restricted' or 'prohibited' by law and orders in council in 1934, 1977, 1991, 1996, and subsequently would remain registered and unchanged.
-A Possession and Acquisition Licence (PAL), and the prerequisite exam, is mandatory to purchase or possess any firearm.
+A Possession and Acquisition Licence (PAL), and the prerequisite course and exam, is mandatory to purchase or possess any firearm.
 Hunter education programs are a requirement of all hunters in Canada.